robclark56/RaspiBolt-Extras/RB_extra_backup.md

 # INSTRUCTIONS #

 ## Update utilities.php ##
 Update the utilities.php file so that it looks like as below.

+Specifically change the code after `/////////// END CHANGE ME /////////////`

 ```
 <?php